 This 15-minute Thai Basil Chicken stir-fry recipe is made with fragrant basil, tender chicken breast, and red bell peppers.

-I love Thai food because it captures and balances all the flavor elements – spicy, sweet, salty, sour, and bitter.
+I love Thai food because it captures and balances all the flavor elements.
+Common flavors in Thai food come fresh (rather than dried) herbs and spices like garlic, galangal, coriander/cilantro, lemon grass, shallots, pepper, kaffir lime leaves, shrimp paste, fish sauce, and chilies.
 Thai food is also all about community, which I can relate to because that’s how I grew up eating in my family.
 Food tastes better with family and friends around your table, am I right?

 Stir fry is super popular, and with good reason.
 It’s quick, tasty, and this cooking method doesn’t deplete nutrients in the vegetables.
 The reason why stir fry is so fast is two-fold.
 First, the food is cut into small pieces.
 Second, the wok is shaped in a way that the heat concentrates in the middle.
 This method also uses much less oil, which is healthier.

 And any healthy dinner that is done in 15 minutes is a win in my book!
 With two growing boys and busy evenings, I don’t have the time these days to cook long meals on weeknights.
 Szechuan Beef Lettuce Wraps, Mediterranean Shrimp, and 5 Minute Wonton Soup are also on rotation in my house because they’re easy and flavorful just like this stir fry.

 So, let’s get down to it.
 Thai Basil Chicken gets it’s name from the type of basil that is used.
 It’s pretty difficult to find Thai holy basil, which is the traditional type, so most home kitchens and restaurants use Thai basil.
 If you’re unable to find it, however, Italian basil will do.